Advanced Quantizer Designs for FDD-Based FD-MIMO Systems Using Uniform Planar Arrays: Proposed Narrowband Quantizer - Multiple Beams Case

-where $T \leq V$ denotes the maximum transmission rank.\footnote{{Note that designing a beam combining codebook and a feedback resource allocation algorithm that support multi layer MIMO transmission are interesting topics for future research.}}}
+respectively, where $T$ denotes the maximum transmission rank.\footnote{Note that designing a beam combining codebook and a feedback resource allocation algorithm that support multi layer MIMO transmission are interesting topics for future research.} Finally, the receive combining and precoding matrix are multiplied to the left and right side of the channel matrix such as}